mihir-io/MotionPhotoMuxer/README.md

 ~~~
 usage: MotionPhotoMuxer.py [-h] [--verbose] [--dir DIR] [--recurse] [--photo PHOTO] [--video VIDEO]
+In Command Prompt: python MotionPhotoMuxer.py [-h] [--verbose] [--dir DIR] [--recurse] [--photo PHOTO] [--video VIDEO
 Merges a photo and video into a Microvideo-formatted Google Motion Photo

 optional arguments:
   -h, --help     show this help message and exit
   --verbose      Show logging messages.
   --dir DIR      Process a directory for photos/videos.
 Takes precedence over --photo/--video
   --recurse      Recursively process a directory.
-Only applies if --dir is also provided
+Only applies if --dir is also provided, not working yet.
   --photo PHOTO  Path to the JPEG photo to add.
   --video VIDEO  Path to the MOV video to add.
 ~~~